provables/lean4-template/README.md

 The task manager ensures `mathlib` cache is available, and in general tries to minimize the work for every step.

+## TODO

+- Allow updating the generated project when the template gets updated.
+- Allow specifying the `lean-toolchain` (currently hard-coded to 4.15).

 # License

 MIT